dry-rb/dry-rb.org/source/gems/dry-schema/index.html.md

   - extensions
 ---

-TODO: write new intro
+`dry-schema` is a validation library for **data structures**.
+It ships with a set of many built-in predicates and powerful macros that allow you to define even complex validation logic with very concise syntax.

+Main focus of this library is on:

+- Data **structure** validation
+- Value **types** validation

+> `dry-schema` is also used as the schema engine in [dry-validation](/gems/dry-validation)

 ### When To Use?

 Always and everywhere.
-This is a general-purpose validation library that can be used for many things and **it's multiple times faster** than `ActiveRecord`/`ActiveModel::Validations` _and_ `strong-parameters`.
+This is a general-purpose data validation library that can be used for many things and **it's multiple times faster** than `ActiveRecord`/`ActiveModel::Validations` _and_ `strong-parameters`.

 Possible use-cases include validation of: